darcystruble/self-care-app/README.md

 # Self Care App

-The Self Care App is a mobile first application that allows the user to track their mood, use pre-made self care to-do checklists, edit the to-do checklist and log a graditude entry each day.
+The Self Care App is a mobile first application that allows the user to track their mood, create self care to-do checklists, edit the to-do checklist and log a graditude entry each day.

 User Stories:
-- Users can track mood with different mood options.
+- Users can track mood with different mood options
-- Stored user data will create a mood map rendering on home screen
+- User data will create a mood map rendering on home screen
-- Users can add or delete items from the to-do list
+- Users can add, update or delete items from the to-do list
-- Users can add, update or delete entries in the graditude section
+- Users can add or update entries in the graditude section

 ![Photo of Home Screen](./assets/Self-Care-App-Main.png)